Softcatala/nmt-softcatala/training/README.md

 # Required hardware

-We use a instance AWS EC2 <em>p3.2xlarge</em> instance with the following that has a Tesla V100-SXM2-16GB.
-We use the following image:
+We use an AWS EC2 <em>p3.2xlarge</em> instance with a Tesla V100-SXM2-16GB.
+We use the following Linux image:

 Deep Learning AMI (Ubuntu 18.04) Version 36.0 - ami-096a6497745975f89